Geographic Connection to Pennsylvania: Philadelphia, Philadelphia County

 In the late 1970s, she left Bennington after assaulting a student who was flirting with her girlfriend at the time.
 After being unemployed for five years, in 1984 Paglia accepted a teaching position at the Philadelphia College of Performing Arts (now the University of The Arts in Philadelphia).
 As of 2005, she is an honorable University Professor of Humanities and Media Studies.
 She is also a contributing editor at the magazine, Interview, and continues to write as a columnist for Salon.com.

 Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson.
-New Haven: Yale UP, 1990.
+New Haven: Yale University Press, 1990.

 Break, Blow, Burn: Camille Paglia Reads Forty-three of the World's Best Poems.
 New York: Panthenon, 2005.